ha-noh/first-discord-bot/halloffame_logic.md

 			- if the (number of unique reactors in the List) >= the Threshold, repost and set Flag to true
 		3. else if Flag is true, update the emoji reactions on the Output post

-3. Repost
+3. Repost to the Output Channel
-	1. Copy the Url and send a new message containing the Url in the Output channel
-	2. Tag the original poster and include the original message content in a quote
+	1. Tag the original poster and include the original message content in a quote
-	3. The Url is the identifier that allows the bot to
-		- reconstruct the list of flagged posts even after a restart
-		- link the post in the input Channel with its counterpart in the output Channel
-		- Note: This means that if multiple posts have the same Url, the reactions and Lists can become fragmented if not handled properly.
+	2. Store the Repost's id to the Collection
-	4. React to the Repost with number emojis that spell out the Count
+	3. React to the Repost with number emojis that spell out the Count

 # On Post to Input Channel:
 1. Check if its Url appears in the Collection
 	- if true, delete Post and post the error message "Sorry, this image/video has been posted already; your submission has been deleted"
-	- else, return

 # Corner Cases/Issues:
 1. ~~As previously mentioned, because the Post's embedded url is used as its key, duplicate urls within the Input channel can cause issues.~~